Summary

 Before joining NATO, Jan Havránek served as the Defence Counsellor at the Czech Delegation to NATO, where he represented his country at the Defence Policy Planning Committee.
 Prior to this assignment, he was Deputy Defence Policy Director and Foreign Policy Advisor to the Czech Minister of Defence, and subsequently the Assistant First Deputy Minister and Defence Policy Director.
 Havránek has provided his expertise to various international think-tanks and NGOs, and was named in the Diplomatic Courier’s annual list of the Top 99 Under 33 Foreign Policy Leaders.

-Deputy Speaker of the Latvian parliament, Trustee of Friends of Europe and 2017 European Young Leader (EYL40)
+Deputy Speaker and Member of the Latvian Parliament, former parliamentary state secretary of the Latvian Ministry of Foreign Affairs, and Trustee of Friends of Europe & 2017 European Young Leader (EYL40)

 A Latvian politician, Zanda Kalniņa-Lukaševica is a Deputy Speaker of the Saeima, the Latvian parliament, where she sits on the Committee of Foreign Affairs and Committee of European Affairs.
 She serves as a Head of the Latvian Delegation of the Parliamentary Assembly of the Council of Europe.
 Previously, Kalniņa-Lukaševica held numerous posts at the Latvian Ministry of Foreign Affairs, including as the parliamentary secretary, in which role she was responsible for ensuring cooperation between the ministry, the Latvian parliament and the European Parliament.
 She has also represented the Latvian government at the EU Foreign Affairs Council meetings of development and trade ministers.
 Kalniņa-Lukaševica started her professional career at Jurmala’s city council and then went on to work at the Strategic Analysis Commission of the President of Latvia, where she served as an advisor to the president.